AnthonyBloomer/daftlistings/README.rst

 daftlistings
 ============

-A library that enables programmatic interaction with daft.ie.
-The library can retrieve properties by location, sale type, price and property type.
-This library has been tested on Python 2.7 and Python 3.5.2
+A library that enables programmatic interaction with daft.ie allowing you to retrieve properties by location, sale type, price and property type. daftlistings has been tested on Python 2.7 and Python 3.5.2

 Install
 -------